mopidy/mopidy/docs/troubleshooting.rst

 To save a debug log to file for sharing with others, you can run ``mopidy -vvvv | tee mopidy.log``.

+If you run Mopidy as a system service, adding arguments on the command line might be complicated.
+As an alternative, you can set the configuration :confval:`logging/verbosity` to ``4`` instead of passing ``-vvvv`` on the command line.

 If you want to reduce the logging for some component, see the docs for the :confval:`loglevels/*` config section.